 For providers of Software as a Service (SaaS), performance is critical.
 Even so, many providers skip SaaS performance testing due to a lack of time, lack of understanding or because the specifications are never determined.
 As test-team members, we frequently assume development is going to handle performance within their unit tests or as part of the code design.
 I've found it frequently fails higher up.
-Let's take a look at the basics of
+Let's take a look at the basics of performance tests as a part of SaaS application testing, why performance testing is critical and what type of testing your team can do to find performance flaws before your customers do.

 Think about performance early